pwned-17/GSoC-21-OWASP-SecureTea/FinalReport.md

 #### Propsed Summary as per Proposal

-The primary goal of my idea is to implement a WAF which uses Machine Learning to detect anomalies in web traffic.
+The primary goal of is to implement a WAF which uses Machine Learning to detect anomalies in web traffic.

 ***The proposed idea***
 A Proxy server that helps to intercept the Request made by a web application.
 Then a set of features are extracted from the request and given to a model which uses a clustered dataset to predict whether the given features lie in the good or bad traffic.